soevielofficial/tof-assets/README.md

 </p>

 ## About
-Repository contains assets from the game Tower of Fantasy.
+Repository containing assets from the game Tower of Fantasy.

 ## Current Version
 - 3.8 Game Version